smyleeface/TheWikiGame/README.md

   "CrawlUrl": "https://en.wikipedia.org/wiki/Seed"
 }
 ```
-> **NOTE**: When adding an item to the DynamoDB table, there is a dropdown on the top left corner to **paste JSON**.

-## 1st Level - Don't add duplicate links!
-When picking a link to queue into the table, make sure it doesn't already exist in the table.
-> **NOTE**: The sign that you are adding duplicates is when one of your dynamo items gets overwritten because the key already existed in the table.

 ## 2nd Level - Expand, Expand, Expand!
 Instead of queueing only one link to the dynamo table, add two. **Be careful, as this can quickly grow exponentially**.
 Be sure to verify that your Depth parameter is working properly to terminate the recursive calls before trying to add more than 2 links to the table.